 Annlee Ellingson

-Annlee Ellingson is co-Editor-in-Chief of Exposition Review.
-She covers Los Angeles business for L.A.
-Biz and writes a column about films directed by women.
-She’s a mentor and book manager for WriteGirl, as well as treasurer of the Los Angeles Film Critics Association.
-She holds a Master of Professional Writing degree from the University of Southern California and a B.A. in film studies from the University of Minnesota.
+Annlee Ellingson is editor, digital cities, for American City Business Journals and writes a column about films directed by women.
+She’s a mentor and managing editor for WriteGirl, as well as treasurer of the Los Angeles Film Critics Association.
+She holds a Master of Professional Writing degree from the University of Southern California and a BA in film studies from the University of Minnesota.
 She tweets and instagrams about books, movies, hiking, food, travel, and nephews at @annleee.

 CD Eskilson